kayr/ezy-query/README.md

 }
 ```

-Convert Your Sql Query To A Queryable Java API/Code.. think of A Queryable View In Your Code Using Java
+Convert your SQL query to A queryable Java API/Code.. think of A Queryable View In Your Code Using Java

 You don't have to write your sql queries in your code or use string concatenation to build your sql queries.
 This will work for most sql queries in the